nusu/spectre.scss/README.md

 	npm install
     gulp

-than gulp will process the scss files to dist/ folder
+gulp will process the scss files to dist/ folder

 ### Usage